Educational Leadership Ed.D. (Online)

 Participants are allowed to transfer a maximum of 12 approved hours from one or more accredited universities into the program at the discretion of assigned faculty advisor.

-Now accepting applications for the January 2019 EdD Cohort.
+We are no longer accepting applications for the Spring 2019 semester.

 Tuition & Fees